Interfaze: The Future of AI is built on Task-Specific Small Models: Literature Survey

 \subsection{Small language models and specialization}

 A complementary thread argues that small language models (SLMs) can be effective specialists.
 Schick and Sch{\"u}tze show that small models can act as strong few-shot learners on narrow tasks with the right prompting and calibration \cite{schick2020small}, \cite{easyocr2020}.
 Subsequent work uses compact models as plug-in components for retrieval and ranking, improving larger systems on targeted subtasks even when the small models are not competitive as general chat models \cite{acl2024findings18}.
 Flipping Knowledge Distillation uses small domain experts to transfer their strengths into larger generalists \cite{li2025flippingkd}, and recent position papers argue that for many agentic or tool-heavy workflows, small models are attractive due to lower latency and energy use \cite{belcak2025slm_agents}.
 Classic compression work such as DistilBERT and MobileBERT makes the same argument for mobile and edge deployment \cite{sanh2019distilbert,sun2020mobilebert}.
-Less explored is how to organize systems in which SLMs handle most of the perception and context-building work across modalities, rather than just classification or reranking.
-Interfaze targets this gap: in Interfaze-Beta, compact DNNs and SLMs handle OCR and document layout, chart and diagram parsing, speech recognition and diarization, and lightweight classification, while the large LLM sees only the distilled context produced by these specialists.
+Less explored is how to organize systems in which SLMs handle most of the perception and context-building work across modalities, rather than just classification or reranking. \ours{} addresses this gap.
+In \oursbeta{}, compact CNNs and DNNs handle OCR and document layout, object and GUI detection, speech recognition and diarization, translation, and lightweight classification, but instead of feeding a separate LLM they are fused into the decoder, so a single model perceives and generates together.